MRezaAslani/TESA-MATLAB/tf_decomposition/readme_decomposition.md

-# Application 4: Time-Frequency Decomposition using DSCA
+# Application 4: Time-Frequency Decomposition using CCA

-This folder contains MATLAB code and results demonstrating **time-frequency decomposition** of non-stationary signals using the **Direct Sinusoidal Component Analysis (DSCA)** method.
+This folder contains MATLAB code and results demonstrating **time-frequency decomposition** of non-stationary signals using the **Correlation Coefficients Adjustment (CCA)** method.

 ---